top of page

 Haemo is a system of modules and interfaces that aims to aid mobile nurses in conducting mobile bloodwork with ease by eliminating interruptions and nuisances of working with instable and unique biological samples.

-autonomous futures
+Autonomous futures

 Being on the move with delicate samples has its own unique challenges.
 Haemo’s system approach aims to help healthcare practicioners by enabling customized storage conditions for different samples, extending specimen stability and facilitating data sharing between the lab and the practitioner.